pillarjs/send/README.md

 ##### defaultType

 The default value for the `content-type` header when send failed to resolve it from file path.
-By default, no content-type header is set.
+By default, the `content-type` header is not set.

 ### Events